Johann Joachim Kändler: Collections

 Examples of the thousands of pieces modelled by Kändler may be seen in most major museums collecting ceramics.
 Perhaps the best British collection is that found on the sixth floor of the Victoria and Albert Museum in London.
 Other museums containing Kändler's work include the Birmingham Museum of Art, the Getty Museum, the National Gallery of Art and the Rijksmuseum.
 In Germany, his sculptures may be found at the Bavarian National Museum and the Dresden Porcelain Collection at Zwinger Palace.

 In popular culture

 The plot of the first episode of the American television situation comedy Sanford and Son is based on the collection and sale of a pastoral figure attributed to Kändler.
 The Meissen factory, the distinctive crossed-swords trademark and Kändler's name are mentioned repeatedly throughout the episode.

 The Porcelain Menagerie, a historical novel by Jillian Forsberg, features Johann Kändler as a central character, depicting his work creating a porcelain menagerie under Augustus II the Strong.

+“The Convenient Marriage” by Georgette Heyer mentions in chapter four a Dresden harlequin.
+The Earl says, “If you bought that for a Kändler, my love, I am much afraid you have been imposed upon.”